Vinit2244/Distributed-File-System/README.md

 * NS maintains a cache which is just a normal array of structs in which it stores information about the requests that it served to client.
 * It only stores the request that were successful.
 * When NS receives a request from client it first checks in the cache if the reply to that path is already present there or not if it is present there then cache is updated and that found request is inserted at the end (End of the cache has newer requests and start of the cache has older requests, cache acts like a queue).
 And if the request is not found in the cache then the first entry in the cache is deleted and the new entry is inserted from the back.

+### <span style="color:pink"> Efficient Search </span>
+* To implement efficient searching of paths and respective SS having the path we have implemented tries data structure to store all the file paths of the respective SS.
+* If the search function of tries returns the ss_id of the storage server in which the path is present (backup storage id if it is the backup path and the original ss_id if it's own accessible path) and returns 0 if path is not found in the trie.
+* The trie implementation follows the lazy deletion method by just removing the last end node and resetting it to zero.
+* Each node in the trie has 256 children each for 256 1 byte ASCII characters possible.

+### <span style="color:pink"> Multiple Clients handling </span>

+- To manage multiple clients, a global linked list is employed to store all the paths currently undergoing write or append operations.
+When a Write/Append request is received, the system checks if the specified file path is present in the linked list.
+If it is, the response indicates that the file is not accessible.
+Conversely, if the path is not in the linked list, it is added, and the corresponding function is called.
+After serving the Write/Append request, the path is removed from the global linked list.
+- For Read/Info requests, the system first verifies whether the provided path is currently undergoing a write operation.
+If the path is found in the linked list, indicating an ongoing write process, the response indicates that the file is not accessible.
+However, if the path is not in the linked list, the corresponding function is executed, allowing the code to proceed

 ### <span style="color:pink"> READ Request </span>
 * FORMAT :